CST316GroupC/asthma-game/README.md

 3. Running!
 There should be a folder called TeamCAsthmaGame.
 Inside is the jar called app.jar and all the resources needed to run.
-PS you can move that folder anywhere on your computer, you need the folder and all its contents to run the program Double click app.jar and enjoy!
+(PS you can move that folder anywhere on your computer, you need the folder and all its contents to run the program) Double click app.jar and use the following information to log in.
+username: grader@teamc.com
+password: teamc
+This will log you in as a doctor.
+Use your doctor status to create a patient and then you are able to login using the patient information you used.

 TroubleShooting:
 If double clicking doesn't work